Crystal Chappell: Contract controversy

 In 2005, Chappell was ambivalent about re-signing to Guiding Light, as her storyline had ebbed considerably.
 Shortly after re-signing her contract, she was offered the front-burner role of Paige on One Life to Live.
 Since Guiding Light had recently cut a number of its actors from the cast roster, Chappell met with the producers to see if she could be released from her contract with Guiding Light.
 The show ultimately refused.
 In a July 2006 interview with Soap Opera Digest, Chappell indicated that, while there were no hard feelings, she wasn't sure why the show was so eager to keep Olivia as a character, since the character had not been used much, particularly since the pairing of Olivia and Phillip ended.
 She has also made appearances in the prime time shows Poltergeist: The Legacy, Silk Stalkings, Pensacola: Wings of Gold, and Burke's Law.

 Personal life

 Chappell was born in Silver Spring, Maryland, and later moved to the Annapolis, Maryland area and attended Arundel High School.
 She subsequently attended the University of Maryland, Baltimore County.
 She was married to Scott Fanjoy from 1988 to 1991.
 She has been married to actor Michael Sabatino since January 6, 1997.
-They have two sons.
+They have two sons, Jacob Walker (born May 11, 2000) and Dylan Michael (born September 2, 2003).
+Chappell has described herself as attracted to both men and women, and has spoken in support of equal rights for members of the LGBT community.